 Lewis's Woodpeckers hitch up trees in typical woodpecker fashion, but they also perch perpendicularly on branches and on top of wires and posts, something other woodpeckers don't often do.
 They fly out from these perches to catch insects in midair on long forays in flycatcher fashion.
 In fall and winter, their diet shifts to include more acorns and other nuts, which they store in the furrows and crevices of trees.
 Lewis's Woodpeckers are protective of their winter stores of acorns and nuts.
 If an intruder enters into their winter stores or breeding territory they might chatter, throw their bill up, lift their wings above their body to expose the pink belly feathers, fluff up their neck feathers, or circle the nest tree with wings held up in a prolonged glide.
 They are particularly aggressive toward Acorn and Red-headed Woodpeckers that try to steal their caches.
 Courting males also call, lift their wings up, and circle around a nest tree to attract a female.
 Following breeding, some form small groups and wander nomadically in search of nuts and fruits.
 Others stay put year-round or move to lower elevations.Back to top

-Lewis's Woodpeckers are uncommon and their populations declined by 72% between 1970 and 2014, according to Partners in Flight.
-Due to their declining population, they rate a 15 out of 20 on the Continental Concern Score, placing them on the Yellow Watch List.
-The current estimated global breeding population according to Partners in Flight is 69,000 individuals.
-Lewis's Woodpeckers are threatened by changing forest conditions as a result of fire suppression, grazing, and logging as well as climate change.
-Fire suppression, logging, and grazing often result in higher densities of single age pines and fewer standing dead or decaying trees available for nesting.Back to top
+Lewis's Woodpeckers are uncommon, and their populations declined by approximately 1.2% annually resulting in a cumulative decline of about 48% between 1968 and 2019, according to North American Breeding Bird Survey.
+Due to their declining population, Partners in Flight rates them 15 out of 20 on the Continental Concern Score, placing them on the Yellow Watch List for birds most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
+The current estimated global breeding population according to Partners in Flight is 82,000 individuals.
+Lewis's Woodpeckers are threatened by changing forest conditions as a result of fire suppression, grazing, and logging, which often result in higher densities of single age pines and fewer standing dead or decaying trees available for nesting.Back to top

 Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
 Houghton Mifflin Harcourt, New York, USA.